jahnf/Projecteur/README.md

 messages.
 For mapping those inputs, please ensure that the device is active by pressing any button, then go to Input Mapping tab under Devices tab in Preferences dialog box and right click in first column (Input Sequence) for any entry.
-Additional mapped actions (like Scrolling, volume control) can be selected for such hold events.
+Additional mapped actions (e.g. _Vertical Scrolling_ or _Volume control_) can be selected for these special hold events.

 ## Download